Pet Insurance

 1) Accident-Only Insurance

-Accident-only plans are usually more affordable than accident and illness plans.
-An accident-only plan can be a good option for pets with pre-existing illnesses that are excluded from a policy’s coverage.
+Since accident-only plans exclude illnesses, they are typically more affordable than comprehensive policies.
+They can also be a good option for pets with pre-existing conditions that would otherwise disqualify them from illness coverage.

 2) Accident And Illness Insurance